joakimsahlstrom/twyn/README.md

 @TwynProxy
 public static interface ArrayObject {
 	ArrayElement arr();

+	// Inner interfaces are automatically handled if
+	// containing class is annotated with @TwynProxy public interface Inner {
+		String getName();
+	}
 }
 ```
 A twyn proxy for this class will generated directly at compile-time.
 Use the configuration .withClassGeneration() in order to use the generated class(es).